Philly Restaurants for a Romantic Date Night

 Fiorella

-Marc Vetri’s intimate pasta bar Fiorellla is located in a former butcher shop just steps from the Italian market.
+Marc Vetri’s intimate pasta bar Fiorella is located in a former butcher shop just steps from the Italian market.
 By the glow of the red neon in the window and under a grand chandelier, the chefs whip up some of the best pasta in town for those lucky enough to score a seat.
 They’re one of a few places that has been able to maintain their covered outdoor seating, so that’s also a good option if you’re happy to take a chance on weather.

 The Love

-We’ve never had anything at The Love that misses the mark.
-The menu is full of perfectly dressed salads and a variety of entrees ranging from Thai salmon with coconut red curry to a honey brined pork chop.
+The Love offers a take on new American cuisine.
+Light and airy with white brick interior, the Rittenhouse Square restaurant is modern and comfortable.
+We’ve never had anything here that misses the mark.
+The menu is full of perfectly dressed salads and entrees ranging from Thai salmon with coconut red curry to a honey brined pork chop.
 The signature dish, the Lovebird, is a combination of buttermilk fried chicken, grits, and collard greens.

 Whether you’re looking for a romantic dinner, a casual lunch, or a lazy brunch, The Love is one of the best places in the city to sample a little bit of everything.